Danielle Walker (politician)

-Danielle Walker (born August 18, 1976) is an American politician and community activist, currently serving as a Democratic member of the West Virginia House of Delegates, representing the 51st district, which covers Morgantown and the majority of Monongalia County.
-As of 2021, Walker is the only Black woman serving in the West Virginia Legislature.
-In June 2022, Walker was elected vice chair of the West Virginia Democratic Party.
+Danielle Walker (born August 18, 1976) is an American politician and community activist, who served as a Democratic member of the West Virginia House of Delegates from 2018 until her resignation in 2023.
+Through her tenure, Walker was the only Black woman serving in the West Virginia Legislature.
+In June 2022, Walker was elected vice chair of the West Virginia Democratic Party, she later resigned as vice chairwoman after her selection as the leader of the American Civil Liberties Union of West Virginia.

 Career

 Political career

 In response to the terrorist attack perpetrated on counter-protesters of the Unite the Right rally in Charlottesville, Virginia, Walker attended a vigil with her oldest son, which was held on the campus of West Virginia University.
 Her son, then a student of WVU, had previously considered attending the University of Virginia, located in Charlottesville.
 Walker has stated that she felt compelled to speak out against the alt-right movement at the vigil, after thinking of the potential that her son could have been a victim of the attack, should he have chosen to ultimately attend UVA.
 Members of the local Democratic Party, impressed by Walker's speech, later recruited her to run as a candidate for the West Virginia House of Delegates' 51st district.
 Walker accepted the proposition and won election in November 2018.
-She was re-elected to a second term in November 2020.

 In 2018, Democrats — including Walker — swept all five seats in the 51st district, the largest multi-member district in the House.
-As a result, the Monongalia County delegates, all Democrats, called themselves “The Fab Five” and frequently voted and worked together on bills.
+As a result, the Monongalia County delegates, all Democrats, called themselves "The Fab Five" and frequently voted and worked together on bills.
 This was especially notable given that there was only one Democratic member of the delegation just four years earlier, after the 2014 elections.
 In 2020, fellow Delegate Rodney Pyles was defeated for re-election by former Republican Delegate Joe Statler, breaking the all-Democratic delegation.
+She was re-elected to a second term in November 2020, and to a third term in November 2022 in the 81st district following redistricting.
+In 2023, Walker resigned from the House of Delegates after her selection as the leader of the American Civil Liberties Union of West Virginia.